zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 5. Find the parent zone of the *Child Zone* by iteratively [sending][send] *SOA Child Query* to all name servers found.
 Start by using the nameservers from *Root Name Servers*.
-   1. Follow all paths from root and downwards by using the referrals (non-AA response with empty answer section and NS records in the authority section).
+   1. Follow all paths from root and downwards by using the [Referrals][Referral].
+   2. If the [DNS Response] is a [Referral] to *Child Zone*, or the [DNS response] has the AA flag set, then:
-   2. When one of the following criteria is met (not both), then stop the lookup up in that branch and save the name server IP address and zone name for which the server is name server (parent zone) to the *Parent Name Server IP* set.
+      1. Stop the lookup up in that branch.
+      2. Save the name server IP address and zone name for which the server is name server (parent zone) to the *Parent Name Server IP* set.
-      Criteria:
-      * The [DNS response] is a referral to *Child Zone* (owner name of the NS records in authority section is *Child Zone*), or
-      * The [DNS response] has the AA flag set.
-   3. If the lookup reaches a name server that meet at least one of the following criteria, then ignore it.
+   3. If the lookup reaches a name server that meets at least one of the following criteria, then ignore it.
       1. Does not respond at all.
       2. Responds with an invalid DNS response.
       3. Responds with an [RCODE Name] besides NoError and NXDomain.
-      4. Responds with a non-referral and the AA bit unset.
+      4. Responds with a non-referral (see [Referral]) and the AA bit unset.
    5. Continue until all paths are exhausted.

 > *Note that the "parent zone name" is the name of the zone that the name server